opencart/opencart/README.md

 If a bug is found in an announced developer release that is significant (such as a major feature is broken) then the release will be pulled.
 A patch version will be issued to replace it, depending on the severity of the patch an extended testing period may be announced.
 If the developer release version was never made public then the preceding patch version tag will be removed.

-To receieve developer notifications about new releases, sign up to the newsletter on the [OpenCart website](http://www.opencart.com) - located in the footer.
+To receive developer notifications about release information, sign up to the newsletter on the [OpenCart website](http://www.opencart.com) - located in the footer.
 Then choose the developer news option.

 ## How to install